HL7/cqf-measures/input/pages/measure-terminology-service.md

     5. title: Returning any quality program matching the title, according to the string-matching semantics in FHIR
     6. status: Returning quality programs that match the given status
     7. description: Returning any quality programs matching the search description, according to string-matching semantics in FHIR
-    8. composed-of: Returning any quality program that includes the given measure canonical
+    8. composed-of: Returning any quality program that includes the given measure canonical or quality program version manifest or release
     9. depends-on: Returning any quality program that references the given code system or value set canonical
+    10. part-of: Returning any version manifest or release that is part of the given quality program

-5. SHALL support quality program value set packaging: [Library/$package](OperationDefinition-Library-package.html) operation
+5. SHALL support version manifest and release value set packaging: [Library/$package](OperationDefinition-Library-package.html) operation
     1. SHALL support the url parameter
     2. SHALL support the version parameter
     3. SHOULD support the offset parameter